-It is proposed to use the same portfolio of capacity providers that is used for the Capacity Requirement and De-Rating Factor calculation.
-This in turn is based on the portfolio of plant listed in the Generation start of the Capacity Year being studied.
+The same portfolio of capacity providers that is used for the Capacity Requirement and De-Rating Factor calculation is used.
+This in turn is based on the portfolio of plant listed in the Generation Capacity

-Capacity Statement adjusted for any known new plant or plant closures that would occur prior to the that is forecast to be installed at the start of the Capacity Year to be studied.
+Statement adjusted for any known new plant or plant closures that would occur prior to the start of the Capacity Year being studied.

+The level of installed wind generation is taken from the Generation Capacity Statement and the level that is forecast to be installed at the start of the Capacity Year to be studied.
 The level of installed interconnection is also taken from the Generation Capacity Statement and the level that is forecast to be installed at the start of the Capacity Year to be studied.
 Currently only the Moyle Interconnector and the East West Interconnector (EWIC) are included, but the same principles will apply to future interconnection.